NetApp/trident/docs/kubernetes/operations/tasks/backends/ontap.rst

-spaceReserve              Space reservation mode; "none" (thin) or "volume" (thick)       "none" snapshotPolicy            Snapshot policy to use                                          "none" snapshotReserve           Percentage of volume reserved for snapshots                     "0" if snapshotPolicy is "none", else "" splitOnClone              Split a clone from its parent upon creation                     false encryption                Enable NetApp volume encryption                                 false unixPermissions           ontap-nas* only: mode for new volumes                           "777" snapshotDir               ontap-nas* only: access to the .snapshot directory              false exportPolicy              ontap-nas* only: export policy to use                           "default" securityStyle             ontap-nas* only: security style for new volumes                 "unix"
+spaceReserve              Space reservation mode; "none" (thin) or "volume" (thick)       "none" snapshotPolicy            Snapshot policy to use                                          "none" snapshotReserve           Percentage of volume reserved for snapshots                     "0" if snapshotPolicy is "none", else "" splitOnClone              Split a clone from its parent upon creation                     "false" encryption                Enable NetApp volume encryption                                 "false" unixPermissions           ontap-nas* only: mode for new volumes                           "777" snapshotDir               ontap-nas* only: access to the .snapshot directory              "false" exportPolicy              ontap-nas* only: export policy to use                           "default" securityStyle             ontap-nas* only: security style for new volumes                 "unix"
 ========================= =============================================================== ================================================